Motivation

 The theory implies that pleasure and pain balance out in the long run.

 Mathematically, we can model pain and pleasure (the hedonic dimension) as the first derivative of motivation as a function of time.
 Let’s use M to denote motivation and P to denote the first derivative of M. When M increases, P is positive, which corresponds to pain.
 When M decreases, P is negative, which corresponds to pleasure.
 If we assume that your life begins and ends with M = 0, then the integral of P over your lifetime is zero.
-In other words, total pain + total pleasure = zero.
+In other words, pain and pleasure balance out.

 The theory implies that the pursuit of happiness is futile.

 Satisfaction is not a long-term condition.
 It is transient.
 If you satisfy one desire, another one is created.
-New motivation is always being generated by the brain, to drive us to think and act.
+Motivation is always being generated by the brain.
 This is biologically adaptive.
-There is always something you could do to improve your reproductive fitness, such as looking for a mate, acquiring power, improving your defenses, acquiring knowledge, etc. So, even if you have comfort, shelter, food, power, mates, etc, you will not be satisfied.
+There is always something that you could do to improve your reproductive fitness, such as looking for a mate, acquiring power, improving your defenses, acquiring knowledge, etc. So, even if you have comfort, shelter, food, power, mates, etc, you will not be satisfied.
 You will want more.

 Again, this makes sense biologically.
-We did not evolve to be happy.
-We evolved to act toward the purpose of reproduction.
+The human form did not evolve to be happy.
+It evolved to act toward the purpose of reproduction.
+We are reproducing machines, not happiness machines.
+The brain is a behavior generator, not a happiness generator.

 Comments